Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Alternative -wave and form factors

 Including this ``pseudo-data'' into the fits is a bit problematic, as it has been produced from a smooth parameterization.
-This results in strong, unknown correlations between the different bins, both for the central values and uncertainties.
-As a result no flawless fit to this partial wave can be performed.
-For simplicity we have decided to use an ordinary $\chi^2$ function, for which we have produced many $\mathcal{O}(10^3)$ fits to different re-samplings over the ``pseudo-data''.
-Hence, instead of using the Minuit~\cite{James:1975dr} crude estimate of the uncertainties we have calculated the variance of its parameters over the many re-samplings.
-On top of that we have taken some of this re-samples as data samples so that we can define several $\chi^2$ over this partial wave, which are combined into an averaged $\chi^2$ afterwards.
-This way we obtain a stable and normalized definition of a pseudo-$\chi^2$ like function for this partial wave and thus all partial waves and dispersion relations can now be imposed following our approach.
-An alternative description, driven by bootstrapping techniques, could be obtained, but this would demand a bigger set of fits to the Montecarlo re-sampling of the initial parameterization, and we should focus on the values on each bin rather than the parameters themselves.
-This is incompatible with our simplistic approach, where we focus on one fit with simple parameter uncertainties and thus it will be discarded.
+This results in strong, unknown correlations between different bins, both for the central values and uncertainties.
+As a consequence, no flawless fit to this partial wave can be attained.
+For simplicity, we have decided to use an ordinary $\chi^2$ function, for which we have produced many $\mathcal{O}(10^3)$ fits to different re-samplings over the ``pseudo-data''.
+Hence, instead of using the Minuit~\cite{James:1975dr} crude estimate of the uncertainties, we have calculated the variance of its parameters over the many re-samplings.
+On top of that, we have taken some of these re-samples as data samples so that we can define several $\chi^2$ over this partial wave, which are combined into an averaged $\chi^2$ afterward.
+This way we obtain a stable and normalized definition of a pseudo-$\chi^2$-like function for this partial wave and thus all partial waves and dispersion relations can now be imposed following our approach.
+An alternative description could be obtained using bootstrapping techniques, but this would demand a bigger set of fits to the Montecarlo re-sampling of the initial parameterization and we should deal with the values of each bin rather than the parameters themselves.
+This is incompatible with our simplistic approach, where we focus on one fit with simple parameter uncertainties, and thus it will not be used.

-First notice that the alternative and original inelastic parameters of Tables~\ref{tab:Pinpa} and ~\ref{tab:Palt} are very similar.
+First, notice that the alternative and original inelastic parameters of Tables~\ref{tab:Pinpa} and ~\ref{tab:Palt} are very similar.
 This result is not surprising as we are using the same data input on this inelastic region.
 The main difference now is that the alternative UFD describes a narrower $K^*(892)$ resonance, which contributes a bit less to the dispersive inputs.

-Additionally, the alternative CFD result is basically compatible to the original fit as seen in Fig.~\ref{fig:Pfocuscfd}, with a small deviation associated to the different width of the $K^*(892)$ between the two.
+Additionally, the alternative CFD result is quite compatible with the original fit as seen in Fig.~\ref{fig:Pfocuscfd}, with a small deviation associated with the different width of the $K^*(892)$.
 Moreover, both CFD results bend towards one another, producing a much similar pole position for the $K^*(892)$ than the UFD fits.
-On top of that the result of the rest of the partial waves is barely any different than before.
+On top of that, the result of the rest of the partial waves is barely any different from before.